anmiles/theme-switcher/README.md

     git clone https://github.com/anmiles/theme-switcher.git
     ```

-2. Copy all files from `./theme-switcher/dist` into the target website.
+2. Copy all files from `dist` into the target website.

-3. Define the path containing just copied images (i.e. `./my-images-path/`)

 4. Create HTML container for theme switcher: